undecaf/hetzner-snap-and-rotate/README.md

 - Piping it to the script through `stdin` and specifying `api-token-from -` on the command line.

+### Error handling

+Snapshot-taking and rotation operations are isolated from each other with regard to failure.
+If an operation fails, then this will not affect further operations on the same and on other servers.
+Global errors (such as network or authentication failure) still affect multiple or all operations.

+The script terminates with return code&nbsp;0 if all operations succeeded, or with return code&nbsp;1 if there was any failure.

 ### Creating and rotating snapshots in a cron job

 As a cron job, this script should run once per the shortest period for which snapshots are to be retained.
 If, for example, the shortest retention period has been set to `daily` then the script should run daily.

-If the script is run more frequently then several `latest` snapshots will be preserved.
+If the script is run more frequently then multiple `latest` snapshots will be preserved.

 ## Running the script in a container